MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 ### My ideal hackathon

-After think about my experiences I've come up with my own ideal hackathon.
+After thinking about my past experiences I've come up with my own ideal hackathon.
 I'm sure it has flaws, but here is how it stands right now...

 #### Ideation as a separate flow based activity